Sparse Tensor Additive Regression: Theory

 with probability at least $1-3(\delta_1+\delta_2+\delta_3)$.
 Here, $\rho$ is the contraction parameter defined as

 where $C_1$ is some constant. \end{theorem}

 Theorem~\ref{thm:para} demonstrates the mechanism of how the estimation error improves in the one-step update.
 When the the contraction parameter $\rho$ is strictly less than 1 (we will prove that it holds for certain class of basis functions and penalties in next section), the first term of RHS in \eqref{eqn:one_step_error} will gradually go towards zero and the second term will be stable.
 The contraction parameter $\rho$ is roughly the ratio of Lipschitz-gradient parameter and the strongly convex parameter.
-Similar formulas of contraction parameter frequently appears in the literature of statistical guarantees for low/high-dimensional non-convex optimization \citep{BWY15,yi2015regularized, hao2017simultaneous}.
+Similar formulas of contraction parameter frequently appears in the literature of statistical guarantees for low/high-dimensional non-convex optimization \citep{BWY15, hao2017simultaneous}. \begin{remark} \cite{yi2015regularized} provided similar optimization and statistical guarantee for regularized EM algorithm based on mixture model.
+However, the source of non-convexity in the mixture model comes from the latent variable while ours comes from the bi-convex structure in the low-rank model.
+Thus their analysis is not directly applicable to our case due to different verification of sparse-strong-convexity condition. \end{remark}